okuvshynov/rlscout/README.md

 [ ] incremental training data update
 [+] do not store symmetries in the db.
 Generate them on the fly in the training.
 [+] track time per move in player
+[ ] use player in selfplay rather than calling everything manually.
 ```

 Current way to run the process: